Sovereign-Labs/sovereign-book/src/sdk-contributors/transaction-lifecycle.md

 EIP-1559 to adjust demand to fit that target.

 In the long run, we want to adjust the gas limit to reflect the actual capacity of available provers.
-To facilitate this, we track the rollup's gas usage and proving throughput (measured in gas per second) over time.
-If rollup blocks are full and provers are able to keep up, we gradually increase the gas limit until blocks are no longer full or provers start to fall behind.
+(Note that this is not yet fully implemented).
+To facilitate this, we will track the rollup's gas usage and proving throughput (measured in gas per second) over time.
+If rollup blocks are full and provers are able to keep up, we will gradually increase the gas limit until blocks are no longer full or provers start to fall behind.

 This still leaves one problem... how do we incentivize provers to bring more hardware online?
 After all, adding more hardware increases the gas limit, which